WO0O0O/Monita/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests to help improve UpMon.
+Feel free to open issues or submit pull requests to help improve Monita.

 ## 📄 License